navinrathore/navinrathore.github.io/DL Create Jobs/DL_Create_Script.md

 # Component 1: Read Data from ELT_DL_Mapping_Info_Saved
 Following  columns from the table **ELT_DL_Mapping_Info_Saved** are fetched for the input param **DL_Id**:

+It is similar but refined version of the query in the another create script.
 - Columns: `DL_Id`, `DL_Name`, `DL_Column_Names`, `Constraints`, `DL_Data_Types`
 - All the data in columns of type String and Char must be trimmed.
 - Wherever applicable, bit(1) data type should be changed to tinyint(1).
 MySql?
+- Later dataType 'text' is converted into varchar(150) while creating definition
 <details>
 <summary>details</summary>
 Query to fetch data:

+Quite similar to that in another script.
+Little more refined.
 ``` sql
 SELECT
   DISTINCT